-TransGrid has commenced construction on a new 132-kV high-capacity transmission line to secure the power supply for the Central Western Slopes and Plains in New South Wales, Australia.
+TransGrid, New South Wales, Australia, has commenced construction on a new 132-kV high capacity transmission line to secure the power supply for the Central Western Slopes and Plains.

-“Following preliminary site work, construction will commence at Manildra and progress west,” added Davidson.
-“Foundations, pole installation and stringing of electrical wires will take place over the next 12 months, with project completion scheduled for late 2011.”
+Preliminary site works start late January on the first 17 km of line, which is expected to take approximately one month.
+“We will start preliminary works, which include the construction of access tracks in the first section of ine,” said Davidson.
+“Following preliminary site works, construction will commence at Manildra and progress west,” he said.
+“Foundations, pole installation, and stringing of electrical wires will take place over the next 12 months, with project completion scheduled for late 2011.”